 NeoLumn8!
 Mazda MX-5 ND/ND2 Rear Dynamic LED Running Light Kit

-I’ve had a fair bit of interest for my NeoLumn8 I originally built for my Mazda MX-5 ND2, and decided to share the love and custom build some for sale.
-This is a spin-off of my original in that includes many more sequence and brake modes.
-To make it cost effective and easier to install, this unit consists of a controller and strip that mounts in the trunk.
-Installation is plug-and-play and takes about 20 minutes.
+I’ve had a fair bit of interest for NeoLumn8 I originally built for my Mazda MX-5 ND2, and decided to share the love and custom build some for sale.
+This is a spin-off of the original with more sequence and added brake modes.
+It’s a plug-and-play install with no wire cutting or soldering, and consists of a controller and the LED strip all which mount in the trunk.
+Installation takes about 20 minutes and a detailed installation page with videos is available.

 What is it?
 In short, it’s a dynamic rear LED running light strip that goes under the trunk (boot) lid and illuminates along the gap between the taillights.
 It allows different sequences to be selected on start-up, and also has different brake modes (video clips at the bottom).
 The controller, which is mounted in the trunk area allows to the selection and saving of sequences and brake modes via the button (shown below).
 The LED strip has a diffuse flexible silicone casing that ensures nice light spread across the strip.
 Current known fitment is for ND/ND2’s 2017, 2019-2022.
 As I understand it, the wiring harness is the same on all ND/ND2’s until 2022 and likely 2023+.
 For 2023 + you should confirm against this pinout.